canonical/spread/README.md

     linode:
         systems:
             - ubuntu-14.04
-            - ubuntu-16.04*2
-            - ubuntu-16.10/foo,bar
+            - ubuntu-16.04:
+	        workers: 2
 ```

-This will cause four different machines to be allocated for running tasks
+This will cause three different machines to be allocated for running tasks
-concurrently: one running Ubuntu 14.04, two 16.04, and one 16.10.
-The 16.10
+concurrently: one running Ubuntu 14.04 and two 16.04.
-machine will only run jobs for variants _foo_ and _bar_, while the others will
-accept any variants (including _foo_ and _bar_).

 Systems share a single job pool generated out of the variable matrix, and will
 run through it observing the constraints specified.
 For example, if there is a